An easy recipe for homemade stovetop baked beans with hidden vegetables. No baking required. Suitable for vegetarians and vegans.

-These homemade un-baked beans make a great weekend brunch or lunch served with toast but they're also lovely served as part of a more substantial meal, such as alongside sausages.
+These homemade vegetarian baked beans make a great weekend brunch or lunch served with toast but they're also lovely served as part of a more substantial meal, such as alongside veggie sausages.

 The recipe below makes quite a large quantity of beans, so depending on your family's size you can freeze a portion, or two, or perhaps even more.
 Alternatively you could halve these quantities.

 More baked beans recipes

 Pin homemade stove top baked beans for later

 How to make homemade stove top baked beans